-There is minimum red-tape for doing business in Singapore and is one of the top least corrupt countries in the world.
-It is also a well-developed infrastructure that meets all the needs of business industry and is ranked as one of the top countries in the world for its infrastructure capabilities.
+There is minimum red tape when doing business in Singapore and it is one of the least corrupt countries in the world.
+It also a well-developed infrastructure that meets all the needs of the business industry and is ranked as one of the top countries in the world for its infrastructure capabilities.

 Singapore is an ideal location for global businesses to site their headquarters.
-Strong trade and investment makes Singapore one of the most competitive Asian countries and one of the world’s easiest place to do business.
+Strong trade and investment ties make Singapore one of the most competitive Asian countries and one of the world’s easiest places to do business.

-By situating your international headquarters in Singapore, your company will benefits from the following advantages:
+By situating your international headquarters in Singapore, your company will benefit from the following advantages:

-- Singapore has low corporate tax rate compared to other leading economies in the world.
-A company is taxed at a flat rate on its chargeable income and with effective from year 2009 (YA 2010) onwards, the corporate tax has been reduced to 17%.
+- Singapore has a low corporate tax rate compared to other leading economies in the world.
+A company is taxed at a flat rate on its chargeable income and with effect from the year 2009 (YA 2010) onwards, the corporate tax has been reduced to 17%.
 Also, capital gains are not taxable in Singapore;

-- Singapore’s network of over 50 comprehensive Double Taxation Avoidance Agreements;
+- Singapore signed over 90 comprehensive Double Taxation Avoidance Agreements;

-- Financial assistance from the government has rolled out numbers of initiatives and programs to enable new entrepreneurs to gain access to capital or funding.
-These funding initiatives include cash grants; government-aided equity financing schemes, business incubator schemes, debt financing schemes.
-Start-up can raise their funding through programs like ACE Start-ups scheme, iStart- ACE Scheme and iSPRINT;
+- Financial assistance from the government has rolled out numerous initiatives and programs to enable new entrepreneurs to gain access to capital or funding.
+These funding initiatives include cash grants, government-aided equity financing schemes, business incubator schemes and, debt financing schemes.
+Start-ups can raise their funds through these programs under Startup SG

 The cons of opening a company in Singapore

-Singapore has been steering its local workforce towards higher value occupations like finance, biochemistry and industrial engineering through education and propaganda.
-This creates a restricted labour pool in the hospitality, F&B, tourism and retail sector.
+Singapore has been steering its local workforce towards higher-value occupations like finance, biochemistry, and industrial engineering through education and propaganda.
+This creates a restricted labor pool in the hospitality, F&B, tourism, and retail sectors.

-The only way to fill this void is to accept an influx of immigrants willing to work such positions.
-Simple supply and demand and thus result in higher foreign worker levies and quotas, thereby increasing the cost of labour for small businesses.
+The only way to fill this void is to accept an influx of immigrants willing to work in such positions.
+Simple supply and demand and thus result in higher foreign worker levies and quotas, thereby increasing the cost of labor for small businesses.

-In addition to high labour costs as highlighted above, land costs in Singapore is high due to very limited country size and strategic port location.
+In addition to high labor costs as highlighted above, land costs in Singapore are high due to very limited country size and strategic port location.
 It is expensive to buy as well as rent land space in Singapore.

-Renting an office, building a semi-conductor factory or even renting a retail shop space can be costly as much compared to neighbouring Asian countries.
+Renting an office, building a semiconductor factory, or even renting a retail shop space can be costly as compared to neighboring Asian countries.

-Singapore does not have natural resources and depend intensively on importing of raw materials and ready made products from other countries.
-This eventually, brings up living costs and cost of goods sold thus contributing to overall costs.
+Singapore also does not have natural resources and depends intensively on the importing of raw materials and ready-made products from other countries.
+This eventually, brings up living costs and the cost of goods sold thus contributing to overall costs.

-How to open an Singapore a company without living or even go there
+How to set up a Singapore a company without living or even going there

-Foreigners who wish to incorporate a Singapore company, may take into consideration of the following points:
+Foreigners who wish to incorporate a Singapore company may take into consideration the following points:

-- You must engage a professional agency to register a Singapore company as Singapore law does not allow foreign individual or entities to self-register a company;
+- You must engage a professional agency to register a Singapore company as Singapore law does not allow foreign individuals or entities to self-register a company;

 - If you plan to relocate to Singapore to operate your company, you are required to obtain an Employment Pass or Entrepreneur Pass type of work pass.
 Once you have obtained your work pass, you can act as the local resident director of your company.